frankframework/frankframework/CONTRIBUTING.md

 # How to contribute

-I'm really glad you're reading this, because we need volunteer developers to help this project come to fruition.
+Thanks for reading this we're glad you're taking an interest in contributing to our framework.

-If you haven't already, come find us on our [community forums](https://ibissource.org/forum).
-We want you working on things you're excited about.
+We want you working on things you're excited about, there are however pleny of [issues](https://github.com/ibissource/iaf/issues) that can be picked up.

-##### We use our own repository manager for snapshot builds.
-Either use our public `ibissource` or private `proprietary` profile when running Maven. #####
+**Please be advised that we use our own repository manager for snapshot builds.**
+Either use our public `ibissource` or private `proprietary` profile when running Maven.

-## Running the IBIS Adapter Framework
+## Running the Frank!Framework

 Initial: